decentraland/cli/README.md

 You can prevent the browser from opening by using the `--no-browser` flag.

-### Deploy scene to IPFS and the Ethereum Blockchain:
+### Deploy scene to Content sserver and the Ethereum Blockchain:

-You need to have IPFS daemon running for this to work!

 ```bash
 dcl deploy